Bridger Aerospace (BAER)

 Sam Davis, President and Chief Executive Officer

-Mr. Davis has served as President and Chief Executive Officer of Bridger Aerospace since March 2025, having previously been the interim CEO since July 2024.
-He joined the company in 2019 as Controller and later became Chief of Staff.
-Mr. Davis played a pivotal role in guiding Bridger Aerospace through its transition from a private to a public company via a de-SPAC transaction and assisted in multiple capital raises.
-Prior to joining Bridger, he spent four years at Oracle, Inc. in global project leadership roles, and also held positions at Meltwater and Natus Medical, Inc., focusing on financial consolidation, reporting, and global financial management.
+Mr. Davis has served as President and Chief Executive Officer of Bridger Aerospace since March 2025, after joining the company in 2019 as Controller and later serving as Chief of Staff and Interim Chief Executive Officer from July 2024.
+He was instrumental in guiding the company's transition to a public entity through a de-SPAC transaction and facilitated multiple capital raises during its expansion.
+Prior to Bridger Aerospace, Mr. Davis spent four years at Oracle, Inc., leading global projects for Cloud initiatives, and held roles at Meltwater and Natus Medical, Inc., focusing on financial consolidation, reporting, and global financial management.

 James Muchmore, Chief Legal Officer and Executive Vice President

-Mr. Muchmore has served as the Chief Legal Officer and Executive Vice President of Bridger Aerospace since 2017.
-From 2014 to 2016, he was General Counsel to Emerald Oil, Inc., a U.S. oil and gas producer.
-Prior to that, from 2000 to 2014, Mr. Muchmore was in private legal practice, where his focus included securities transactions, mergers and acquisitions, and the execution of public and private offerings across various industries.
+Mr. Muchmore has served as Bridger Aerospace's Chief Legal Officer and Executive Vice President since 2017.
+From 2014 to 2016, he was General Counsel for Emerald Oil, Inc. Prior to that, from 2000 to 2014, Mr. Muchmore was in private legal practice, specializing in securities transactions, mergers and acquisitions, and public and private offerings across various industries.

 AI Analysis | Feedback